brucemack/microlink/README.md

   - Tip - Rig speaker+ out, MicroLink audio in
   - Ring - Rig ground
   - Sleeve - Rig ground

+### Carrier Detect

+This has been discussed at length in other venues.
+The method of detecting the receive carrier depends on the radio you are using.
+Unless you are willing to crack it open, there is no explicit carrier detect "signal" on the Baofent HT.
+My integration with this rig just listens for noise on the audio output line and triggers accordingly.
+That seems to work just fine.
+See the schematic for details.

 References
 ==========